 You should visit the dentist twice a year after completely adapting to full dentures.

 What Should I Do If My Full Dentures Become Loose Or Uncomfortable?

 You should need to have a denture-specific appointment with your dentist, if it has nothing to do with the way you are wearing it.

 Can I Sleep With My Full Dentures In?

 Sleeping with your denture in is never a good idea and is strongly recommended against.

-How Do I Store My Full Dentures When I Am Not Wearing Them?
+How Can I Store My Full Dentures When I Am Not Wearing Them?

 You can keep it in cold water so that it doesn’t dry out.
 If you need to carry your denture, you should consider buying a denture storage case (denture container).

 Are There Any Foods Or Drinks That I Should Avoid With Full Dentures?